FreeAndFair/dvl/README.md

 In early 2013 (Q1-Q2 2013), Morten Hyllekilde Andersen took over the management of the project and made some technical contributions to it.
-The intention of his work was to focus on election law and regulations to ensure that we knew exactly what was necessary to do to prepare the *DVL* for using in binding elections.
+The intention of his work was to focus on election law and regulations to ensure that we knew exactly what was necessary to prepare the *DVL* for using in binding elections.

-Starting in July 2013, Joe Kiniry took over development of the project to push it to completion for using in 2013 elections.
+Starting in July 2013, Joe Kiniry took over development of the project to push it to completion for use in 2013 elections.

 Development Instructions
 ===